istio/istio.io/content/en/docs/examples/alb-nlb/index.md

     $ kubectl delete pod -l istio=ingressgateway -n istio-system
     {{< /text >}}

-1. Send a request to `httpbin` by _curl_, this time passing as parameters the client certificate (additional `--cert` option) and the private key (the `--key` option):
+1. Send a request to `httpbin` by _curl_, passing as parameters the client certificate (additional `--cert` option) and the private key (the `--key` option):

     {{< text bash >}}